praisethemoon/cgraph/README.md

 ### About

-CCGraph, short for C Computation Graph is a C library for building Tensor graphs.
+CGraph, short for C Computation Graph is a C library for building Tensor graphs.
 It will support a Lua API in the future.

 > You see the logo?
 Illuminaty confirmed